peeradonmoke2002/FRA532_Project_6702_6703/README.md

 ## Overview

-The F1TENTH Braking System delivers software and hardware for actuating a disc brake on your F1TENTH vehicle.
+The F1TENTH Braking System delivers both software and hardware for actuating a disc brake on your F1TENTH vehicle.
 It is designed to enable controlled drifting and improved stopping power, with easy integration into your existing F1TENTH ROS 2 environment.

 ---

 ## Installation

-> [!Note]
+> **Note**
 > This package depends on the main [F1TENTH Project](https://github.com/kkwxnn/F1TENTH_PROJECT).
 Please ensure you have that environment set up before proceeding.

 ### 1. Clone the F1TENTH Project Repository